The worst interview questions can make what should be a professional, helpful conversation feel awkward or confusing.

 How to answer:

-"Earlier in my career, I struggled with time management.
-I would often overestimate how much I could accomplish in a day.
-But I’ve since learned to use digital planners and project management tools like Trello, which has significantly improved my ability to stay organized and meet deadlines."
+"In the past, I had trouble managing my time.
+I used to think I could do more in a day than I really could.
+But I've since learned how to use digital planners and project management tools like Trello, which has made it much easier for me to stay on top of things and meet deadlines."

 This response shows vulnerability but also highlights proactive steps you've taken to improve.